 Although she started out majoring in physical therapy, she also wanted going into teaching but was discouraged from following that route based on the financial outlook of the profession at the time.
 Instead, she ended up obtaining a B.A.
 In health and human services with a concentration on social work and a minor in Spanish language.

 By then, Ms. Verduzco knew she wanted to either be a counselor of a teacher.
 She had been working as a Mini-Corps tutor for a few years, but she wasn't sure teaching was her route.

 At a Mini-Corps conference, after seeing a presentation by the program director Dr. Ruiz, she decided she wanted to pursue a master's degree in counseling.

 Ms. Verduzco graduated in Dec.
 2017 and soon after was hired to join Alisal Union School District as one of its first counselors.
 The district has now six counselors and there are plans to eventually hire six more.

 “I feel like I’ve never left and that's an advangate,” Ms. Verduzco said.
 “It’s a rewarding job in the sense I enjoy what I do and the community and the families that I serve.
 This is my community, this is the people I grew up with.
 A lot of the struggles these students deal with, I probably dealt them them too...
 I am proud to be a product of Alisal and I hope to assist in cultivating the future products of Alisal, porque 'lo que siembras, cosechas'.”

-Note: This is the sixth installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
+Note: This is the seventh installment of "Cultivated in Alisal: Homegrown Heroes," a first attempt at documenting and celebrating the history of Alisal Union School District.
 For more information and other profiles, click here.
 To submit your name to be profiled, click here.